sowmyakth/CG-bias-HSM/data/README.md

-Files contained in galsim repsitory
+Files in the galsim repsitory
+Contains SED templates used in the bias estimation